samboy/ChessVariantResearch/Congo/README.md

 * `#` Lion den.
 Each Lion must stay in their 9-square den.
 * `-` Empty square.

+## Drowning in the river

+The drowning rule is as follows:

+* After a player has moved, any piece owned by the player (except the crocodile), which was in the deep part of the river on the last turn (i.e. on C4, D4, or E4) and is in the deep part of the river this turn is removed from play.
+* “wading” in the deep river does not keep a piece alive: A non-crocodile piece can move in the deep river, but if they were in the deep river last turn are are in the deep river this turn, they will be removed from play after moving.
+* A non-crocodile piece which was in the deep part of the river last turn may move to capture another piece in the deep river this turn, but will be removed from play after capturing the piece.
+* Any piece which was in the deep part of the river on the previous turn but is _not_ in the deep river this turn is still in play.
+* Moving to an island is the same as moving to any non-river square for all pieces except the crocodile.

 ## Notation

 Notation is algebraic.
 The square on the lower left corner is A1; the one